anand1st/sshd-shell-spring-boot/README.md

 The motivation for this starter was due to the fact that spring-boot had officially dropped support for spring-boot-starter-remote-shell for the 2.0 RELEASE.

+This starter has been tested with spring-boot 2.0.0.M1 and 1.5.3.RELEASE.
+In theory however, it should work with any older releases.

 # Usage
 All the developer needs to do it to create a class similar to below and make sure it's loaded by the Application Context: